ChonC/wtbox/README.md

 Web Testing Box: Selenium WebDriver best practices project.

-This project shows Selenium WebDriver best practices, and provides easy to uses tools for the practices.
+This project shows Selenium WebDriver best practices; it is a minimalistic Selenium project that makes Selenium tools easy to learn and use, and it gets the job done.
-It is currently written in Java.
+<br/>It is currently written in Java.
 You are welcome to fork to other languages.

 ## **Lesson 1: Selenium 2 WebDriver Waits**